Pitchouneee/spring-cloud-eureka-discovery/README.md

 # Spring Cloud Eureka Discovery Server

 This project is a **Eureka Discovery Server** built in Spring Cloud, designed to manage service registration and discovery in a distributed system.
-It is ideal for microservices environments, facilitationg seamless service communication
+It is ideal for microservices environments, facilitating seamless service communication

 ## Features